Rajasthan Cong MLA, accused of assaulting engineers, sent to 14-day judicial remand | Law-Order

 Rajasthan Cong MLA, accused of assaulting engineers, sent to 14-day judicial remand

-A court here on Thursday sent Congress MLA Girraj Singh Malinga, accused of assaulting two engineers of the Electricity Department, to 14 days judicial custody.Malinga surrendered before the Jaipur police commissioner on Wednesday.
-He was brought to Dholpur and placed under arrest.The legislator was produced before a local court which sent him to judicial custody for 14 days.
+A court here on Thursday sent Congress MLA Girraj Singh Malinga, accused of assaulting two engineers of the Electricity Department, to 14 days of judicial custody.However, during a medical checkup, he tested positive for coronavirus and was admitted to the isolation ward of the Dholpur district hospital.Malinga had surrendered before the Jaipur police commissioner on Wednesday.

 - Country: